drascom/one-page-liv-planning/README.md

 All HTTP APIs include interactive docs at `http://127.0.0.1:8000/docs` once the server is running.

 **External integrations:** Every route above is mirrored under `/api/v1/*` and requires a `token` query parameter tied to an admin-created API token.
-The `/api/v1/search` helper is specifically designed for lightweight patient lookups from outside systems—you must pass the exact full name (e.g. `name=Randhir%20Sandhu`, optionally with an additional `surname` param), and the response indicates success with the matching patient id and surgery date so you can sync downstream systems.
+The `/api/v1/search` helper is specifically designed for lightweight patient lookups from outside systems—you must pass the exact full name (e.g. `name=Randhir%20Sandhu`, optionally with an additional `surname` param).
+The response indicates success with the matching patient id and surgery date when found, or a success flag set to `false` with `message: "Patient record not found"` when no match exists so you can gracefully handle misses.
 <!--  -->